EricLBuehler/mistral.rs/docs/PAGED_ATTENTION.md

 # Paged Attention in mistral.rs

-Mistral.rs supports Paged Attention ([paper here](https://arxiv.org/abs/2309.06180)) to accelerate both normal inference and batched inference.
+Mistral.rs supports Paged Attention ([paper here](https://arxiv.org/abs/2309.06180)) to accelerate both normal inference and batched inference on CUDA.

-Our paged attention implementation has 2 inputs: GPU KV cache memory size, and block size.
+Our Paged Attention implementation has 2 inputs: GPU KV cache memory size, and block size.
 This enables you to have fine-tuned control over the available context length, by configuring the available memory for KV cache.
+When using a CUDA device, Paged Attention is actiated by default but can be disabled with `no_paged_attn` for Python or `no-paged-attn` for the CLI tools.

-> Note: The default block size if not specified is 16.
+> Note: The default block size if not specified is 32.

 **There are more features being added to this:**
 - GGML model support